 Hopefully, this will make our neighborhoods safer for area residents — and the bears.

-A resolution approved by Asheville City Council Nov.
+An item approved by Asheville City Council Nov.
 10 amended the City’s Fees & Charges schedule to allow the Sanitation Division to provide bear-resistant trash carts for a $10 a month fee on a first-come, first-served basis for the duration of the pilot program.

 The initial order of bear-resistant trash carts will be funded from the Sanitation Division’s Fiscal Year 2020-2021 operating budget.
 This funding allows for a purchase of 340 bear-resistant carts for $220 each, plus shipping and tax for a total of $81,052.50.